Execute tests and analyze results

 Use one of the ways to execute tests in the project/solution.

 If there are existing unit test sessions, you can run, debug, or cover some or all tests in a session:

 To keep automatically starting and running selected tests until one of the tests fails, choose Run Selected Tests Until Failure from the session's context menu, or from the main menu.

-As tests are running in a unit test session, the Stop Execution button becomes active.
-You can click this button to abort execution of the tests.
+As tests are running in a unit test session, the progress icon is displayed next to the currently executing test.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.